Mob City: Critical response

 Mob City received generally positive reviews from critics.
 On Rotten Tomatoes, the series has a rating of 66% based on 47 reviews, with an average rating of 6.43/10.
-The website's critical consensus reads: "Frank Darabont's love letter to classic noir, Mob City is like a gorgeous gangster moll; its facade feels a bit too familiar, but everything's in the right place and it's stunning to look at."
+The website's critical consensus reads: "Frank Darabont's love letter to classic noir, Mob City sometimes feels a bit too familiar, but it's stunning to look at."
 On Metacritic, the series has a weighted average score of 63 out of 100, based on 34 critics, indicating "generally favorable reviews".

 Accolades

 Legacy

 Though the show did not find commercial success, TNT chief Michael Wright defended the decision to greenlight the series in a 2014 interview, commenting that "Mob City was a chance.
-It didn’t draw the audience, but I’d do it again tomorrow."
+It didn't draw the audience, but I'd do it again tomorrow."

 In 2015, TNT premiered another serialized, period crime drama, Public Morals, which was developed by Mob City recurring actor Edward Burns.
 Burns was partially inspired by the positive relationship that Darabont had with TNT on Mob City to do the project with the network.
 The series shares other actors with Mob City, including Neal McDonough and Robert Knepper.